Sulemanshahid518/My-First-Neural-Network-From-Scratch-In-Numpy/README.md

 Forward Pass:

 <img width="634" height="354" alt="image" src="https://github.com/user-attachments/assets/637c1bcc-dd20-46a7-b57b-6a28b9ddca21" />
->

 Firstly, starting with random thetas and taking the  dot product with input features and passing the result to the hidden layer.
-The hidden layer applies the activation functions (ReLU or sigmoid) that transform the linear dot product  into non-linear values, and so on for the remaining layers.
+The hidden layer applies the activation functions (ReLU or sigmoid, or a leaky ReLU) that transform the linear dot product  into non-linear values, and so on for the remaining layers.

 **Q:** How to choose the shape of thetas?